euvm-odoo/notes/db-dumps.md

 # Database Dumps
 When working with clients, it is common to need a copy of their data (not just their modules) stored locally to remove risk of manipulating data.
 To achieve this, dumps are used

+### Get dump from Odoo SaaS
+To get a dump from an Odoo SaaS database, append the following to the end of the url: `/saas_worker/dump.sql.gz`.

+### Get dump from Odoo SH
+To get a dump from an Odoo SH database, access the support page at `/_odoo/support` and access the SH project page.
+From there, select the branch and create a backup to download.n

 ## 1. Create database
 First, a database must be created
 ```bash